Heather Watson: 2012: Wimbledon 3rd round, maiden WTA Tour title, top 50 debut

 She received an ITF wildcard into the singles tournament at the London Olympics, where she defeated Sílvia Soler Espinosa, before losing her second-round match to Maria Kirilenko.
-She also played ladies' doubles in the Olympic tournament with Laura Robson, losing in the first round to Angelique Kerber and Sabine Lisicki.
+She also played in the women's doubles in the Olympic tournament with Laura Robson, losing in the first round to Angelique Kerber and Sabine Lisicki.
 Her next tournament was the Texas Open where in the singles she lost to Yanina Wickmayer in the first round.
-However, she went on to win the doubles competition alongside Erakovic for her second WTA doubles title of the year.
+However, she went on to win the doubles competition alongside Marina Erakovic.

-Watson received automatic entry into the main draw of the US Open but was beaten in the first round by Li Na.
-In the doubles, she and Erakovic had to retire in the first round.
-After this she played in the Bell Challenge and lost in the first round to Mona Barthel.
-In the doubles tournament, playing with Alicja Rosolska, Watson reached the final, but they lost to Tatjana Malek and Kristina Mladenovic.
+Watson gained automatic entry into the main draw of the US Open but was beaten in the first round by Li Na.
 She then qualified for the Pan Pacific Open and beat Sabine Lisicki in the first round, but then lost to Maria Sharapova.

 Watson made a WTA Tour singles final for the first time in her career at the HP Open where she beat Polona Hercog, sixth seed Anabel Medina Garrigues, Pauline Parmentier and Misaki Doi.
 In the final, she saved four match points to beat Chang Kai-chen in a match lasting 3 hours and 12 minutes.
 With this win, Watson attained a top-50 ranking for the first time in her career, at the same time overtaking compatriot Laura Robson as the British No. 1.
 Watson also became the first Briton to win a WTA singles title since Sara Gomer in 1988.
 She also made the doubles final in the same event with Kimiko Date-Krumm, but lost to Raquel Kops-Jones and Abigail Spears.